Location: Iqaluit, Nunavut

 - Web-based content management systems

-Interested candidates should send resume, clippings and a cover letter - stating you found this job on Jeff Gaulin's Journalism Job Board - to:
+Email resumés and samples of your work - along with a cover letter stating you found this job on Jeff Gaulin's Journalism Job Board - to:

 Patricia Lightfoot, Managing Editor